 Preview the Courses

 Preview each of ETLO's CCSS online courses by logging into ETLO's Moodle system with the username and password "etlocommoncore."
-This preview will provide you with access to the Course Details, Orientation, and Session One pages of each course.
+This preview will provide you with access to the Course Details, Orientation, and Session One pages of the facilitated version of each course.
 You will also be able to view the overviews of the remaining sessions along with each course's syllabus and final project.

-ETLO’s CCSS online courses focus on content, pedagogy and assessment, providing teachers with the flexible, engaging opportunities they need to learn to implement the CCSS in their classrooms.
+ETLO’s CCSS online courses focus on content, pedagogy and assessment, providing teachers with the flexible, engaging opportunities they need to implement the CCSS in their classrooms.
 ETLO courses are project and classroom based and challenge participants to understand how teaching, learning and assessment shift when aligned to the CCSS.
-Teachers will be able to explore new strategies, try them out in their classrooms and get feedback from the other course participants and the experienced online facilitator.
-Courses are developed in a learning community model, where teachers can participate in reflective discussions about content and implementation of the CCSS with other educators and a trained facilitator.
+Teachers will be able to explore new strategies and try them out in their classrooms.
 The project-based approach enables participants to create their classroom lessons aligned to the CCSS and implement these lessons in their classrooms.
+Facilitated courses are developed in a learning community model, where teachers can participate in reflective discussions about content and implementation of the CCSS with other educators and a trained facilitator.